DOLLYWOOD: SEVIERVILLE INSIDER'S GUIDE

 keen observers will feel her presence and gain a greater understanding of Dolly Parton.
 Park

-themes consistently nod to Dolly’s childhood, dreams, and imagination—like the butterfly tree
+themes consistently nod to Dolly’s childhood, dreams, and imagination—like the Wildwood Tree

 in the park’s Wildwood Grove.
 Each of the park’s 11 different sections boast dozens of attractions,